CARING FOR YOUR BRASSIA

 Your new orchid likes a warm, comfortable existence.
 We would recommend temperatures around:

-Night time 13°C (55°F) minimum
+Night time 13°C minimum

-Daytime 29°C (84°F) and 18°C (66°F) minimum
+Daytime 29°C and 18°C minimum

 LIGHT:

-If you are growing your brassia in the home an east or west window would be fine, even a south facing window if it is shaded with a net or voile curtain.
+If you are growing your brassia in the home an east or west window would be fine, even a south facing window if it is shaded with a net curtain.
 To grow at intermediate temperatures in a glasshouse, choose a well lit spot with indirect sun light.

 WATERING:

+Always use rainwater!
 Never allow your plant to dry out completely in the summer when temperatures are high.
 Water frequently possibly every 3-4 days.

 Water less frequently as the temperature drops and light levels reduce.
 By the time winter arrives, watering should be infrequent, say once a fortnight or three weeks.
-If temperatures drop below 11°C (52°F), stop watering.
-Don’t worry as the brassia orchid has its own water store and can cope with a dry period.
+If temperatures drop below 11c stop watering.
+Gradually increase watering in the spring as temperatures rise to encourage new growth.

 Water well from the top and leave to drain.
 Never stand the plant in excess water but make sure that it is allowed to drain away.
-Be especially careful if the pot is placed inside another container where water could get trapped.

 FEEDING: